 The University of Hartford is pleased to announce that the NCAA has approved the transition of our athletics program to Division III.

 UHart will formally move forward in the NCAA reclassification process in preparation for active membership no later than September 1, 2025.

 “Our future Athletics model will continue to support a competitive intercollegiate athletics program, in addition to a holistic approach inclusive of health, recreation, and wellness components for all students,” said Sharon Beverly, PhD, acting vice president of athletics and recreation.

-The University is engaged in encouraging conversations with competitive Division III athletic conferences and intends to announce plans for provisional conference membership this spring.
+The University is engaged in encouraging conversations with competitive Division III athletic conferences and intends to announce an update on provisional conference membership soon.

 In the campus announcement, Dr. Beverly also noted the University’s pride in the dedication and accomplishments of UHart’s student-athletes, emphasizing athletics is a vital part of our institution.